Home Online Banking F&M Website Commodity Futures Weather Market News DTN Ag Headlines Futures Markets Portfolio

 MARKET SUMMARY:

-17 to 18 cents lower; wheat futures are 21 to 26 cents lower.
-The U.S. stock
+narrowly mixed; wheat futures are 8 to 10 cents lower.
+The U.S. stock market is

 CORN: